How we earn our money

 Amex cards are best suited for:

-- Expats with strong credit and stable income
+- Expats with stable income and an established German financial profile

 - Frequent travelers who value perks over flexible repayment

-- Users who want to earn points on everyday spending, whether for in-store shopping, online payments, or recurring subscriptions, and redeem them for exclusive travel or lifestyle rewards
+- Users who want to earn points on everyday spending and redeem them for travel or lifestyle rewards

 TF Bank Mastercard Gold